Preventing Canine Heatstroke: Important Tips for Dog Owners

 Symptoms of canine heatstroke

-Recognizing the symptoms of heatstroke is crucial in providing immediate for your dog.
+Recognizing the symptoms of heatstroke is crucial in providing immediate care for your dog.
 Some common signs of canine heatstroke include:

 • Excessive panting and drooling